Skip to main content Skip to navigation

 About SURCA

-The annual Showcase for Undergraduate Research and Creative Activities (SURCA) provides the unique single venue for undergraduate students from all years in college, majors, and campuses to disseminate the results of their research, scholarship, and creative activity.
 Through this one-afternoon venue, students are able to demonstrate to the university community and our guests how the results of their work make an original intellectual or creative contribution to a discipline.
-In addition to gaining from the experience of presenting publicly, student presenters at SURCA are eligible for awards.
+In addition to gaining from the experience of presenting publicly (disseminating their work), student presenters at SURCA are eligible for awards.

 What Is SURCA?

-SURCA is the component of Academic Showcase that honors the contributions of undergraduate students to the scholarly output of Washington State University.
-WSU undergraduates are regularly conducting research, pursuing scholarship, and/or engaging in creative activities in partnership with a mentor.
-As can be seen from attending our event, the students’ efforts make original intellectual or creative contributions to a discipline.
-Moreover, SURCA invites undergraduate presenters who are in the early stages of their research as well as those who are more experienced.
-The Novice, Early Career, Crimson, and Gray awards provide students with all levels of experience an opportunity to compete for awards.
+SURCA showcases undergraduate presenters who are in the early stages of their research as well as those who are more experienced.
+The Novice, Early Career, Crimson, and Gray awards provide students with all levels of experience an opportunity to get awards for top presentations.
 Awards are made in nine presentation categories, which are mainly divided by disciplines.

 Who Is Invited to SURCA?